No products in the cart.

 If you’d like your surfboards to stand up, finish the project by cutting out a fin (included in our template).
 Fold along the dotted lines, apply glue along the middle strip, then attach to the back of your surfboard – toward the bottom, centered in the middle.

 These bright and colorful surfboards look SO amazingly summery, you’ll be ready to pack up the woody and hit the waves!

-For a full day of surf-themed fun, you can pair this activity with these ideas:
+For a full day of surf-themed fun, you can pair this surfboard scrape painting craft with these summery activity ideas:

-- Beachy art prompts from Make It Your Own offer a unique way for kids to write their own summer story
+- Beachy art prompts from Make It Your Own offer a unique way for kids to write their own summer stories.

 - This little lighthouse (that doubles as a marble run!) from Handmade Charlotte is a fun STEAM seaside build for kids.